rh20624/Awesome-IMU-Sensing/README.md

 # Awesome-IMU-Sensing
 A collection of datasets, papers, directions, and other resources for IMU-based mobile and ubiquitous sensing.

+<span style="color:blue">For more related information, feel free to check out our website:</span> [http://www.zhiqinghong.one/](http://www.zhiqinghong.one/)

 **Main sensing tasks**
 - Human activity recognition (HAR) / human activity sensing
 - Gesture recognition